frconor-ebook/meditations/_posts/2025-06-25-contemplative-it-is-good-that-we-are-here.md

 Our Heavenly Father constantly cared for Mary and drew her to Himself.
 Her eyes and heart sought only to look at her God.

-Mary\'s enchanting look at God the Father was a look filled with wonder for all His goodness towards her, the handmaid of the Lord.
+Mary's enchanting look at God the Father was a look filled with wonder for all His goodness towards her, the handmaid of the Lord.

 "My soul magnifies the Lord, and my spirit rejoices in God my Savior" (Luke 1:46-47).